 Are tender point injections beneficial: the role of tonic nociception in fibromyalgia

-One article on PainSci cites Staud 2006: The Complete Guide to Trigger Points & Myofascial Pain
+One page on PainSci cites Staud 2006: The Complete Guide to Trigger Points & Myofascial Pain

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.